 Recently, my research has been focused on the entanglement of technology with concepts of subjectivity, affect, and autonomy — with a particular focus on algorithms and machine learning.
 Earlier (and related) research has been dealing with normative theories of privacy.
 In particular, I am interested in ways of grounding the value of privacy beyond its traditional origins in liberal political thought.

-I have studied philosophy and computer science in Karlsruhe, Rome, and Berlin and graduated with a „Diplom“ (master’s degree equivalent) in computer science from the Karlsruhe Institute of Technology.
-I received my PhD in philosophy in 2012 from the Karlsruhe Institute of Technology under the supervision of Hans-Peter Schütt.
-While working on the dissertation I have pursued additional studies in philosophy at the Humboldt University in Berlin with Rahel Jaeggi.
-After four years at the Internatial Centre for Ethics in the Sciences and Humanities I spent a year at the department of philosophy at the New School for Social Research in New York as a Feodor Lynen Fellow of the Humboldt-Foundation.
+I have studied philosophy and computer science in Karlsruhe, Rome, and Berlin and graduated with a „Diplom“ (master’s degree equivalent) in computer science and a PhD in philosophy, both from the Karlsruhe Institute of Technology.
+Before joining Paderborn University I have been working at the Internatial Centre for Ethics in the Sciences and Humanities in Tübingen and at the department of philosophy at the New School for Social Research in New York as a Feodor Lynen Fellow of the Humboldt-Foundation.

-theories and ethics of technology (in particular data and algorithms), political theory (in particular Hannah Arendt and theories of privacy), new materialism, queer- and gender studies, critical phenomenology
+theories of media and technology (in particular data and algorithms), political theory (in particular Hannah Arendt, Michel Foucault and theories of privacy), new materialism, queer- and gender studies, critical phenomenology